-Janzen originally grew up in the Dularge area, and now resides in Dulac, Louisiana.
-During his time as council, he hopes to help revamp the Tribe’s radio station, and assist in economic development so that the tribe can fund things like youth programs, cultural preservation, and healthcare and housing assistance for tribal members.
-On his free time, he likes to spend time with family and friends, hunting, fishing, traveling, listening and playing music.
+Janzen originally grew up in the Bourg area, and now resides in Dulac, Louisiana.
+During his time in the council, he hopes to help revive the Tribe’s radio station, and assist in economic development.
+He hopes to do this so that the tribe can fund things, such as youth programs, cultural preservation, and healthcare and housing assistance for tribal members.
+In his free time, he likes to spend time with family and friends, hunt, fish, travel, listen and play music.
 Some of his traditional talents include drumming, singing, and beading.

 He has a B.A. in Mass Communication with experience in radio promotions, marketing, video production, music production, photography, web design, and social media management.
 He currently owns and operates a swimming pool service company called Verdin’s Pool Service, LLC.

 Janzen served on the UHN PowWow committee from 2016-2019, previously worked for the Inter-Tribal Council under the Workforce Innovation Fund grant as a Workforce Development Specialist, and as a Multi-Media Specialists from 2016-19.

 To contact Janzen by email click here.